pengmai/lagrad/README.md

 ```
 **Note**: Make sure to pass `-DLLVM_INSTALL_UTILS=ON` when building LLVM with CMake in order to install `FileCheck` to the chosen installation prefix.

+## Note for LLVM installation

+Make sure to use the custom build scripts in the LLVM repo.
+Especially make sure to use the `-DCMAKE_INSTALL_PREFIX` flag.